sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

    x-amz-meta-rgwx-source-mtime: 1608546349.757100363
    x-amz-meta-rgwx-versioned-epoch: 0

 By default, post transition, the source object gets deleted.
-But it is possible to retain its metadata but with updated values (like storage-class and object-size) by setting config option 'retain_object' to true.
+But it is possible to retain its metadata but with updated values (like storage-class and object-size) by setting config option 'retain_head_object' to true.
 However GET on those objects shall still fail with 'InvalidObjectState' error.

 For example,
 ::